What is different about ladies golf balls

 Due to these differences, most golf manufacturers design lady golf balls with lower compression levels than standard balls.

-This makes them softer and easier to compress at impact, resulting in longer, straighter shots.
+This makes them softer and more accessible to compress at impact, resulting in longer, straighter shots.

 Dimple patterns